CleverComponents/Clever-Internet-Suite-Tutorials/HttpIEProxy/README.md

 # Get IE proxy settings for the Http client component

-The HttpClientProxy.dpr project represents a code example for the [Get IE proxy settings for the Http client component](https://www.clevercomponents.com/portal/kb/a82/get-ie-proxy-settings-for-the-http-client-component.aspx) tutorial.
+The HttpClientProxy project represents a code example for the [Get IE proxy settings for the Http client component](https://www.clevercomponents.com/portal/kb/a82/get-ie-proxy-settings-for-the-http-client-component.aspx) tutorial.

 This tutorial sets up the System Proxy settings in the Http client component.
 The supported proxy types: Http, Https, and Socks.